nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/nfc/integration_notes.rst

 * The libraries require the NFCT driver from the `nrfx`_ repository.
 * The NFCT driver uses one Timer peripheral.
   To configure the timer instance, change ``NRFX_NFCT_CONFIG_TIMER_INSTANCE_ID`` in the :file:`nrfx_config.h` file.
-* Each library must be the only user of the NFCT peripheral and the chosen TIMER instance.
+* Each library must be the only user of the NFCT peripheral and of the chosen TIMER instance.
 * The libraries use an NFC Platform software module that handles clock control and interrupt routing.
   See the :ref:`lib_nfc_platform` section for details.